STUART CANVAS LIMITED (“the Company”)

 ii) completed by third parties or in bulk.

 2.5 One winner will be chosen by random draw performed by Stuart Canvas Group Ltd.

-2.6 The results of the Competition will be announced via Twitter upto 3 days after the Competition has been closed.
-The winner will be contacted directly via Twitter.
+2.6 The results of the Competition will be announced by Staurt Canvas up to 6 weeks after the Competition has been closed.
+The winner will be contacted directly.
 It will not be possible to notify those entrants that do not win.
 The winner will be awarded the Prize.
 Our decision regarding any aspect of the Competition is final and binding and no correspondence will be entered into about it.